Residential Life Policies

 Life safety equipment and devices, such as smoke detectors, fire extinguishers, exit signs, and fire alarm pull stations are placed in resident rooms and throughout the residential facilities for safety.
 Any resident or guest found tampering with such equipment in any way will be subject to a $100.00 fee in addition to the cost of any necessary repairs, with the possibility of further disciplinary action.

 Report any damaged or inoperable fire safety equipment to the Office of Residential Life Professional Staff, community office, front desk, or a Resident Advisor (RA).

-These policies were updated on and effective from July 1, 2019.
-The University reserves the right to adjust the Residential Life Policies as it determines necessary in order to assure fairness, order, efficiency, or the physical and emotional security of individuals.
+These policies were updated on and effective from July 1, 2023.
+The University reserves the right to adjust the Residential Life Policies and Process as it determines necessary in order to assure fairness, order, efficiency, or the physical and emotional security of individuals.